 Year Individual Team Venue Highlights

-2023Bram Chardon (NED)NetherlandsExloo (NED)Chardon wins individual and team gold again at home championship
+2023Bram Chardon (NED)NetherlandsExloo (NED)Chardon successfully defends his title and helps the Dutch team secure gold

 Official individual results in four-in-hand driving have not been held every year and are sometimes incomplete in historical records.
 However, since 2016, Bram Chardon (NED) has emerged as a leading figure, securing multiple individual and team titles, particularly at the European Championships in Exloo.